acrontum/openapi-nodegen-config-helper/README.md

 # openapi-nodegen-config-helper

-Used within the openapi-nodegen to ensure environment variables are set or if not with a default value.
+Used within the generate-it but easily used in other tools.
+Ensure environment variables are set or if not with a default value.

+Return process variables to bool/number/object/string/undefined/null based on the value provided.
+See the index.js returnValue for more.

 ## Available helpers